TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-I hope you enjoyed the machine and above all you understood the concepts!
+I hope you enjoyed the machine and above all understood the concepts!
 Keep hacking!!❤️

 <br />